Excerpt from Journey

 “I am paying for my room and board here with work on the inn’s clockwork, and I will honour that agreement.”

 “This is a lot more than just repairs to what’s there, though…”“I agreed with your Mar to fix what needed fixing.
 This is wrong, and requires fixing, and I will fix it.”
 Zarib’s voice came out harsher than he’d intended.
 Somewhere out there was a clockmaker who was ruining the reputation of his profession, building clockwork barely worthy of the name.
 Zarib loved clockwork, the delicate, complex order of its motions.
 What he saw below him felt like sacrilege.
 He’d have to mention it to the guild, as soon as he had been examined.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jack_NewhouseWrite a Review